jenna-tb-ekwealor/meep_lab/content/post/2025-03-25-threesisters2024/index.md

 </figure>

 ### Main Results
 Soil nutrient level had a significant effect on plant performance across all treatments and combinations.
-Nutrient-poor soil consistently reduced yield—plants were shorter, lighter, and produced fewer flowers and fruits, regardless of whether they were in monoculture or polyculture.
+Nutrient-poor soil consistently reduced yield: plants were shorter, lighter, and produced fewer flowers and fruits, regardless of whether they were in monoculture or polyculture.

 <figure>
 <a href="nutrientdiffsquash.png/"><img